shrihari-prakash/comma-messenger-backend/README.md

 **Ok it's not that, so how does it standout?**
 * Integrated Google Single Sign On for one-click user creation and login.💻
 * Splits - This means users have the ability have sub conversations inside threads.
 Think of a conversation like a browser window with multiple tabs open! 💭
-* Lock parts of conversations instead of locking the whole application!
-Each tab in a thread are renamable and password-protectable! 🔐
 * Notifications support. 🔔
 * Spotify integration to preview song links sent in chat. 🎧